ElijahMcKay/Hash-Tables/README.md

 Now if we want to find the value stored for "e", we would first find it's hashed index (2), then travel through the linked list until we find the key/value pair with a matching key and return the value.

-Note that while searching with a hashed index has time complexity of O(1), searching through a linked list has O(n).
+Note that while searching with a hashed index has ti me complexity of O(1), searching through a linked list has O(n).
 This is why sparsely populated hash tables have search/insert/delete of O(1), performance will degrade as they fill up and they can have a worst-case performance of O(n) if every single key happens to hash to the same value.

 ## How do we prevent performance from degrading when the hash table fills up?